fcorkum/ProjectEuler/README.md

 - A description of the process you followed in solving the problem

-- How to approach the goal for each solution: problem 1.)
-Reasoning out the method for summing up the multiples problem 1, problem 2.)
-Summing the Fibonacci sequencing for problem 2.
+1. Start with determining the goal for each solution: a.)
+Reasoned out the method for summing up the multiples problem 1. b.)
+Determine the best approach for summing the Fibonacci sequencing for problem 2.

- 1. Understand what the solution required: problem 1.)
+2. Understand what the solution required: problem 1.)
 "Find the sum of all the multiples of 3 or 5 below 1000" problem 2.)
 "Find the sum of the even-valued terms"

-2. Determined inputs and outputs / variables
+3. Determined inputs and outputs / variables

-3. Coded and debugged
+4. Coded and debugged

-4. Assure the solutions are correct and accurate by comparing against a math based calculation of the answers.
+5. Assure the solutions are correct and accurate by comparing against a math based calculation of the answers.

-5. Commit the code
+6. Commit the code

 - What reference sources you used, if any